Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![For mobile breakpoint](/assets/Minimal-Mobile-Breakpoint.jpg)

-For Small Tablet breakpoint, Redefine the layout using named cell token and null cell token for leaving a empty cell and require to redefine the track list as 6-column grid using below css:
+For Small Tablet breakpoint, Redefine the layout using named cell token and null cell token for leaving an empty cell and require to redefine the track list as a 6-column grid using the below CSS:

 ```css
 main {